 Transmitter's decision to begin authentication is dependent on events such as detection of an HDCP Receiver, availability of premium content or other implementation dependent details in the transmitter.
+An HDCP Receiver must be ready to authenticate immediately after going into AVReady state.
 In the event of authentication failure, an HDCP Receiver must be prepared to process subsequent authentication attempts.
-The HDCP Transmitter may cease to attempt authentication for transmitter-specific reasons, which include receiving a Receiver Disconnected Indication or after a certain number of authentication re-attempts by the transmitter.
+The HDCP Transmitter may cease to attempt authentication for transmitter-specific reasons, which include receiving AVUnready notification or after a certain number of authentication re-attempts by the transmitter.
+During re-authentication attempts by the transmitter, HDCP Encryption is disabled (if it was previously enabled) and delivery of HDCP Content is terminated.
+HDCP Content delivery resumes only after successful re-authentication.